Chained Soldier: Eight Gods of Thunder

+One of the Eight Thunder Gods, Naruhime is one of the younger siblings and has a hot headed personality.
+Naruhime has the ability to manipulate lightning and like her other siblings has a second form that exponentially increases her power.
+Naruhime along with Jouryuu were defeated by the combined efforts of the Azumas and 7th unit.
+Her spirit currently resides within Yuuki Wakura along with her 5 siblings and fellow Thunder Gods.

 Media

 Manga

-Chained Soldier, written by Takahiro and illustrated by Yohei Takemura, began on Shueisha's Shōnen Jump+ online platform on January 5, 2019.
+Written by Takahiro and illustrated by Yohei Takemura, Chained Soldier began on Shueisha's Shōnen Jump+ online platform on January 5, 2019.
 Shueisha has collected its chapters into individual tankōbon volumes.
 The first volume was released on March 4, 2019.
-As of September 4, 2025, 19 volumes have been released.
+As of June 4, 2026, 21 volumes have been released.

 The manga has been licensed for English release in North America by Yen Press.